Skip to content

 model: Model

 The execution graph is derived: for each inputs ref, the launcher draws an edge from whichever node lists it in outputs.
 You never hand-write the ordering — it falls out of the data flow.
-The launcher prints each pipeline as a tree — producers at the root, the consumers beneath them.
-The aqsol pipeline above resolves to:
+Internally this is a bipartite DAG (the Dagster/Airflow model): artifacts and scripts are both nodes, with edges flowing input-artifact → script → output-artifact.
+The launcher prints it as a tree, so the aqsol pipeline (with a ds:aqsol_data source and model: outputs) resolves to:

-In a terminal this is colorized to make the structure easy to scan: pipeline names, the [dt]/[ts] mode tags, and leaf (terminal) nodes are tinted.
+In a terminal this is colorized to make the structure easy to scan: script names, the [dt]/[ts] mode tags, and dependency artifacts (tagged with their freshness — see Freshness) are tinted.
 Colors are suppressed automatically when output isn't a TTY (piped or redirected).

 Modes